Explore Newquay

 Frequently asked questions

-Fistral Beach (Britain's surf capital), the Blue Lagoon water park, the Headland Hotel (a magnificent Victorian clifftop hotel), and Britain's most popular surf destination Roam surfaces the hidden gems that make Newquay worth exploring.
+Newquay is a place in Cornwall known for fistral Beach (Britain's surf capital), the Blue Lagoon water park, the Headland Hotel (a magnificent Victorian clifftop hotel), and Britain's most popular surf destination.
+Newquay was a quiet pilchard fishing village until the railway arrived in 1876 and tourism transformed it.
+The population is around 22,000.

-Yes — Roam is live in Newquay and across Cornwall.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Newquay and across Cornwall.
+It is available on iOS and Android.